-- 1. Authorized Absence:
+1. Authorized Absence:

-- a.
+a.
 Parents must clear absences within 5 days of the student's absence, otherwise the absence will remain "uncleared" and be considered a truancy.
 Uncleared/unverified absences for truancy will result in appropriate disciplinary action, including but not limited to After School Detention and/or Saturday School being assigned.

 - b.
 State Law requires all students to attend school daily.
-Acceptable excuses which allow work to be made up include the following:
+Acceptable excuses which allow work to be made up includes the following:

-- 1. Legitimate illness
+- 1. Legitimate illness/injury

 - 2. Medical appointment

 - 3. Court appearance

 - 4. Bereavement

-- 5. School-related activity
+- 5. Religious Holidays/Retreats (limited)

+- 6. Medical appts/Care taking of own child

-- c.
+c.
 If a student's anticipated absence is going to last for three or more days (i.e. personal travel), the principal may authorize placing the student on Independent Study for the duration of the absence.
 The parent must contact the attendance office at least five (5) days prior to the anticipated absence to complete an Independent Study Contract.
+Eligibility for an Independent Study request must meet the following criteria: Student must be in Good Standing with Grades and Attendance records.
 All arrangements and paperwork are to be completed prior to the absence.
-All coursework assigned as per the contract is to be returned to the attendance office upon the student's return to school.
+All coursework assigned as per the contract is to be printed & returned to the attendance office upon the student's return to school.

-- 2. Absences Due to Suspension: